MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 layout: postv2
 font: serif
 title: "Role of FlutterFlow in Modern App Development: Insights for DevOps Teams"
 description: "FlutterFlow is a visual editor for building Flutter apps.
-It is a good starting point to move github and use DevOps practices to build out a full app"
+It is a good starting point for building applications, however, at a certain size applications may need to be moved GitHub to enable DevOps practises as well as robust, secure and consistent development"
 date: 2023-10-17
 highlight: monokai
 image: img/devopsflutterflow/cover.png